 50 Signs of Poor Health Men Should Never Ignore

-If your cough has stuck around far beyond the length of a typical cold—into the three- or four-week range—it could be a sign of something more serious.
+If your cough has stuck around far beyond the length of a typical cold—into the three- or four-week range—it could be a sign of something more serious, potentially even coronavirus.
 According to Harvard Medical School, a common symptom in patients with advanced heart disease can be a chronic cough that gets worse at night as you're lying flat due to fluid building up in the lungs.

 Harvard Health also says that one of the main causes of a nagging cough is gastroesophageal reflux disease, better known as GERD.
 Acid spilling up from the stomach can irritate nerves in the lower esophagus, which can cause you to cough.
 And get this: The nagging cough can occur without heartburn, which is why a lot of people don't realize it's due to GERD in the first place.

 Chest discomfort whenever doing anything physical

 If you tend to experience chest discomfort whenever you exert yourself, it could be a sign that your heart isn't as healthy as it should be.